RenderKit/embree/README.md

 specified the number of elements stored inside the buffer.
 This support for offset and stride allows the application quite some freedom in the data layout of these buffers, however, some restrictions apply.
-Index buffers always store 32 bit indices and vertex buffers always store single precision floating point data.
+Index buffers always store 32-bit indices and vertex buffers always store single precision floating point data.
 The start address `ptr+offset` and `stride` always have to be aligned to 4 bytes, otherwise the `rtcSetBuffer2` function will fail.
 The `size`